Tommi O'Reilly: Loan moves

 On 1 February 2024, O'Reilly signed for Primera Federación club Real Unión, a sister club of Aston Villa managed by former Aston Villa U21 manager Iñigo Idiakez, on loan until the end of the season.
 O'Reilly made his debut from the bench in a 0–0 draw against Lugo on 3 February.
 O'Reilly's season was curtailed by injury, and he went onto make only 2 appearances at the Spanish club.

 On 11 July 2024, O'Reilly signed for EFL League One club Shrewsbury Town on a season-long loan.
 On 10 August 2024, O'Reilly made his English Football League debut in a 1–0 defeat to Stevenage.

 On 16 January 2025, O'Reilly was recalled from his loan at Shrewsbury after making 18 appearances in all competitions, and immediately loaned to League Two side Milton Keynes Dons.
 O'Reilly made his Dons debut on 21 January 2025, scoring in a 2–1 defeat to Fleetwood Town.

 On 15 July 2025, O'Reilly joined League Two side Crewe Alexandra on a season-long loan.
 He made his debut in the side's 3–1 victory at Salford City on 2 August 2025, and two weeks later scored the decisive goal in Crewe's 1–0 defeat of Crawley Town at Gresty Road.
+He was voted as the Club's Player of the Year at the end of the 2025–26 season.

+On 26 August 2026, O'Reilly joined League One side Doncaster Rovers on a season-long loan.